We get food poisoning from eating food that contains harmful bacteria, viruses or poisonous substances known as toxins.

 - medical assistance - if you are concerned about your health or the health of someone else, contact NHS Direct (111) or your GP for advice (especially in the case of pregnant women, elderly people, children and people who are already ill)

-- reporting - if you think that your illness was caused by food prepared outside the home, contact us using the contact details at the bottom of the page.
-We may need to investigate to ensure no one else is at risk from food poisoning
+- reporting - if you think that your illness was caused by food prepared outside the home, email us.
+We will ask if you have a stool sample result confirming you have suffered from a food poisoning organism, so consider contacting your GP for a sample to be taken as soon as you can.
+We may need to investigate to ensure no one else is at risk from food poisoning and knowing which organism has made you ill will facilitate the investigation.

 If you are a food handler you must not prepare food if you have food poisoning symptoms.

-Normally you should wait a minimum of 48 hours after symptoms have cleared up before being allowed anywhere in the business where you might contaminate food.
+You must then wait for at least 48 hours after symptoms have cleared up before being allowed anywhere in the business where you might contaminate food.

 More information about food practice is available on the Food Standards Agency website.